Article spinning: Automatic spinning

-Automatic rewriting can change the meaning of a sentence through the use of words with similar but subtly different meaning to the original.
+Automatic rewriting can change the meaning of a sentence through the use of words with similar but subtly different meanings to the original.
 For example, the word "picture" could be replaced by the word "image" or "photo".
-Thousands of word-for-word combinations are stored in either a text file or database thesaurus to draw from.
+Thousands of word-for-word combinations are stored in either a text file or database thesaurus.
 This ensures that a large percentage of words are different from the original article.

-The problem with simple automatic writing is that it cannot recognize context or grammar in the use of words and phrases.
-Poorly-done article spinning can result in unidiomatic phrasing that no human writer would choose.
+Simpler automated techniques cannot recognize context or grammar.
+Poorly-done article spinning can create unidiomatic phrasing that no human writer would choose.
 Some spinning may substitute a synonym with the wrong part of speech when encountering a word that can be used as either a noun or a verb, use an obscure word that is only used within very specific contexts, or improperly substitute proper nouns.
-For example, "Great Britain" could be auto spun to "Good Britain".
-While "good" could be considered a synonym for "great", "Good Britain" does not have the same meaning as "Great Britain".
+For example, while "great" can be a synonym for "good", "Great Britain" does not have the same meaning as "Good Britain".

-Article spinning can use a variety of methods; a straightforward one is "spintax".
+One type of article spinning is "spintax".
 Spintax (or spin syntax) uses a marked-up version of text to indicate which parts of the text should be altered or rearranged.
 The different variants of one paragraph, one or several sentences, or groups of words or words are marked.
-This spintax can be extremely rich and complex, with many depth levels (nested spinning).
+Spintax can be complex, with many depth levels (nested spinning).
 It acts as a tree with large branches, then many smaller branches up to the leaves.
-To create readable articles out of spintax, a specific software application chooses any of the possible paths in the tree; this results in wide variations of the base article without significant alteration to its meaning.
+To create readable articles out of spintax, a specific software application chooses any of the possible paths in the tree; this results in variations of the base article without significant alteration to its meaning.

-As of 2017, there are a number of websites which will automatically spin content for an author, often with the end goal of attracting viewers to a website in order to display advertisements to them.
+By the mid-2010s, there were a number of websites which will automatically spin content for an author, often with the end goal of attracting viewers to a website in order to display advertisements to them.
+Such early search engine optimization often relied on article spinning to create large volumes of superficially unique text.
+In contrast, modern SEO and content strategies increasingly focus on AI-driven visibility and analytics.

+404 Media reported in June 2024 that the black hat SEO industry had adopted generative AI tools, making it easy to "[create] an entirely autonomous, ChatGPT-powered technology news site that steals other people’s original reporting for just $365.63."
+Also, platforms such as Semrush have introduced tools such as "AI Visibility Toolkit" and "Enterprise AIO" to track brand presence in AI-generated responses, reflecting a shift from text manipulation to performance monitoring in AI-based discovery systems.